gallofeliz/js-libs/src/tasker/README.md

 -> Or all inside concurrency parent key
 Use projections to reduce data ?
 Stop new tasks on tasker stop configurable by task ?

+Lock task to update it updateTask()

+No props on tasker but on tasks

+Abort on task dont support reboot résume